lmc297/BTyper/archive/btyper-2.3.0-README.md

 Directory in which BTyper deposits additional results files for each input genome.
 BTyper creates this directory within the isolatefiles directory (output_directory/btyper_final_results/isolatefiles/*your_genome*_results).
 Within this directory, you'll find detailed tab-separated results files for each typing analysis performed, as well as fasta files containing genes extracted from the genome in question.
 If you're interested in virulence/AMR genes present in multiple copies in a genome, the location of each gene in a genome, sequences of all virulence genes detected in a particular isolate, alleles other than the best-matching one, etc., they will be deposited here.

+If average nucleotide identity BLAST (ANIb) is being performed, an additional output directory with additional files is created:

+**anib_blastfiles**
+*directory*
+Directory in which BTyper deposits directories containing average nucleotide identiy BLAST (ANIb) calculation files for each input genome; most users can delete this directory, as it contains intermediate files used to calculate ANIb relative to all reference genomes.
+BTyper creates this directory within the btyper_final_results directory within your specified output directory (output_directory/btyper_final_results/anib_blastfiles).

+***your_genome***
+*directory*
+Directory in which BTyper deposits ANIb calculation files for each input genome.
+BTyper creates this directory within the anib_blastfiles directory (output_directory/btyper_final_results/anib_blastfiles/*your_genome*).
+Within this directory, you will find raw BLAST results (ends in .txt) and the hits used to calculate ANIb/coverage (ends in finalfragments.txt) for each input genome/reference genome combination; for example, if you have an input genome named mygenome.fasta, you will have a file called mygenome_vs_anthracis.txt (raw BLAST results of mygenome relative to *B. anthracis* str.
+Ames genome), a file called mygenome_vs_anthracis_finalfragments.txt (values used to calculate ANIb between mygenome and the *B. anthracis* str.
+Ames genome), mygenome_vs_cereus.txt (raw blast results of mygenome relative to *B. cereus* str.
+ATCC 14579 genome), a file called mygenome_vs_cereus_finalfragments.txt (values used to calculate ANIb between mygenome and *B. cereus* str.
+ATCC 14579 genome), and so on...)

 ------------------------------------------------------------------------